mitijain123/BillingSystem/Readme.txt

     ruby 1.9.3

-    run:

-    gem install bundler
+    run: gem install bundler

+    go to application path and run: bundle install

+Run the application in console:
     go to application path and run:

-    bundle install
+        ruby billing.rb

-    run tests:
+Run tests:
     go to application path and run:
         ruby test.rb

-    After running the test you can see the code coverage: open in browser: application_path/coverage/index.html
+After running the test you can see the code coverage:
+    open in browser: application_path/coverage/index.html